digitaltrails/vdu_controls/README.md

 Version History
 ---------------
+* 1.4.2
+  * Fix increasing indentation of multiline capabilities text on each config file save.
+  * Prune the settings editor VDU tab list of controls to those actually supported by the VDU.
 * 1.4.1
   * Internal code cleanups after switching to INI config files (no functional changes).
   * Updated the help.